-An artist from diverse cultures and education, Faison was born in New York, raised in Latin America, and moved to Hawaii at 13.
-In 2014 Faison and her filmmaker partner relocated and established a printmaking studio in SW France.
+Ries Faison is a multinational visual artist working within a revisionist historical narrative.
+Ries Faison works in a hybrid of the narrative, landscape and marine painting genres.
+An artist from diverse cultures, Ries Faison was born in New York, raised in Latin America, and moved to Hawaii at 13.
+In 2014 Ries Faison and her filmmaker partner relocated to an ancestral homeland in the Périgord Noir region of France.

 My work is a form of literature, an obsessive dialectical narrative, where space exists but time does not, where flood is archetypal, personal, and psychological, and humor floats the umbrella of dysphoria from our threatening environmental doom.

 I am told I did not speak until I was four.
 My step-father told me I needed to have the words to have the thoughts.
 I told him that was crazy as I think in images.
 He didn’t believe me.